Determination Hardness, Chlorine and Conductivity of Water

 Free Chlorine test in water

 Use an appropriate water test kit.
-Alternatively use analytical test method for free chlorine is D0005559
+Alternatively use the analytical test method for free chlorine is D0005559

 Principle